 So in this Cloudways review, I’m going to see if that price increase is worth it and if this provider is someone you can trust.
-To see the final verdict you can jump to the bottom of this article, or choose a topic of interest:
+To see the final verdict you can jump to the bottom of this article.

 Pros and Cons of Cloudways

 - No initial prepayments or price increases

 - Loads of server locations to choose from

 - Email accounts cost extra

 - No domain registration option